 After all, what's the point of releasing a cover if you're just going to sing it the same way the original artist did?
 No, the problem is the moral.
 The original Munsters wasn't a deep show by any means, but it was based around the simple, positive idea that just because people look weird and scary and different doesn't mean that they're bad.
 Yes, all right, it's feel-good and it's hippyish, but it's still true.
 What's more, it's an idea that we could really use a lot more of right at the moment.

-Mockingbird Lane is based not just a different idea but a diametrically opposite one.
-Just because people look basically like you and me doesn't mean they aren't secretly awful and dangerous.
+Mockingbird Lane is based not just a different idea but a diametrically opposite one -- namely, 'just because people look basically like you and me doesn't mean they aren't secretly awful and dangerous.'
 And this is true, too.
 But 1) it's an idea that we tend to take way too far these days and 2) it's completely antithetical to the idea of the Munsters.
 A bit of a fresh twist on an old series is one thing, but a complete moral reversal is another.
 It's like a version of Dragnet where Joe Friday plants evidence, or Fugitive if Richard Kimball was guilty or Lost if anything made a lick of sense.

 Ah, but you say.
 But isn't the Munsters a moral reversal to start with?
 Isn't it taking a bunch of tropes about dangerous monsters and reworking them into a family comedy?
 Why is that okay, but reversing them back isn't?

 Well, I guess it's not unthinkable.
 It's just sort of pointless.
 The evil monsters are still there.
-Why not take them as they are rather than re-fang their kindly doppelgangers?
-Why have a gritty reboot of a family friendly reboot when you can just go straight to the source?
+Why not take them as they are, rather than re-fang their kindly doppelgangers?
+Why have a gritty reboot of a family friendly reboot when you could just go straight to the source?

 I don't want to be too harsh to Mockingbird Lane.
 It's a pilot after all, and pilot episodes aren't always the best indication of how the series will turn out.
 But honestly if they were tied to the idea of a family of dangerous monsters hiding in suburbia, I think it might have been a better idea to simply start from scratch with a new family.
 You could base them loosely on the Munsters and their family dynamics, and everyone would get the joke, but at least you wouldn't have to see loveable ol' Grandpa straight-up exsanguinating someone.